CopperFr/BlenderVxKex/README.md

 (OptiX 8.0 requires that you install a r535+ driver not available in Windows 7)

 **4.4.x / 4.5.x support is only available for compute capability between 3.0 and 8.9.**
-**5.x.x / 4.5.x support is only available for compute capability between 5.0 and 8.9.**
+**5.x.x support is only available for compute capability between 5.0 and 8.9.**

 more about CUDA: https://en.wikipedia.org/wiki/CUDA

-OptiX cycles is not working correctly when Open Shading Language is checked
+OptiX cycles is not working correctly when Open Shading Language is checked.